 You don’t get to be the second-richest person in the world without knowing something the rest of us don’t.
 Often referred to as the Oracle of Omaha, Warren Buffett has a net worth of $73.5 billion, according to Forbes.

-Buffett is unquestionably a genius when it comes to business, his words of wisdom aren't just good for finding a hot investment.
+While Buffett is unquestionably a genius when it comes to business, his words of wisdom aren’t just good for finding a hot investment.
 In fact, there are many Warren Buffett tips that anyone can use.
-Check out these 21 hacks for succeeding in business and in life.

 1. Decide That You’re Going to Be Rich